sugeerth/BrainModulyzer/README.md

 			brew install vtk --with-qt -- for mac sudo pip install decorator>=3.4.0

+**Source Code:**
+In case any of the pre-existing library installation does not work download the aformentioned libraries from source.

 Links to source code for libraries in case the libraries bundled with your distribution are not the right versions.
 The links might have changed so be aware of it:

 [Numpy](https://sourceforge.net/projects/numpy/files/NumPy/1.11.0/numpy-1.11.0.tar.gz/download)